withastro/docs/src/pages/installation.md

 Before we begin, let us check to make sure that everything is in order.

-To use Astro you need to have Node.js already installed and working on your machine.
-If you haven't got Node.js installed, you can download it from their site.
+To use Astro you need to have [Node.js](https://nodejs.org/en/) already installed and working on your machine.
+If you haven't got Node.js installed, you can [download directly from their site](https://nodejs.org/en/download/).

 ⚠️ **Important**: Astro is built and uses ESM modules as default.
 This is only supported from Node versions 12 and above,.
 However, to use Astro you would need to have at least version `14.16.1` installed on your machine.